 Espresso BBQ Pork Ribs

-- 3 racks pork back ribs This will be about 9-10 lbs.
+- 3 racks pork back ribs This

 - 1 recipe Espresso Keto BBQ Rub